spacepumpkin/AZENA/README.md

 # [AZENA](https://azena.herokuapp.com/)
 <p align="center"> <img src="./app/assets/images/azena-logo-blue-black-zen-onwhite.png" /> </p>

-(*note: project is on-going and not yet functional*)

 Azena is a full-stack web application exercise that was inspired by Asana.
-The project will be built using Ruby on Rails with PostgreSQL and React/Redux.
+The project is built using Ruby on Rails with PostgreSQL and React/Redux.

 ## Target Features
 * User accounts: Sign up and stay connected with token authentication